DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/architecture.rst

 To run additional executors inside the ``Optimizers`` executor change its ``Load`` parameter in the CS or during the installation with the :ref:`system administrator console <system-admin-console>`::

-  install executor WorkloadManagement Optimizers -p Load=JobPath,JobSanity,InputData,MyCustomExecutor,JobScheduling
+  install executor WorkloadManagement Optimizers -p Load=JobPath,JobSanity,InputData,JobScheduling

 For detailed information on each of these components, please do refer to the WMS :ref:`Code Documentation<code_documentation>`.